-Locations: See the Oregon Hunting Access Map.
+Locations: See the .
 Access is fair on mainline forest roads but expect some roads to be impassible in April due to winter landslides, lingering snow at high elevations, and storm fallen trees.
 Always check with private timber landowners (e.g., Weyerhaeuser, Hancock, Starker Forests) for recreational access questions and permits.
 Siuslaw National Forest lands have many spur roads that have recently been bermed, which provide good walk-in hunting opportunity.
 There is a fair amount timber of harvest this spring, so hunters should expect some access roads to be closed and log truck traffic on open forest roads.

 N. Cascades (Hunt 716A, season April 1 – May 31)

 Bear densities remain good in the north Cascades and hunters typically experience the highest success in the last three weeks of the season.
-With snow pack in the northern Cascades at 50 – 69 percent of normal this year, hunters should expect to have access to mid-elevation habitats later than normal and have some difficulty accessing higher elevation habitats even though we have been experiencing warmer than usual weather lately.
+With snow pack in the northern Cascades at approximately 93 percent of normal as of Feb.
+15, hunters should expect to have access to mid-elevation habitats later than normal and have some difficulty accessing higher elevation habitats even though we have been experiencing warmer than usual weather lately.
 Take into consideration that many of the higher elevation and north facing road systems are expected to remain snow covered and may limit access until late May.
 Hunters should check road conditions and access before heading out, especially early in the season.

 If you want to get out early, start along riparian corridors at lower elevations and focus on south and southwest facing slopes.
 The key to early success is to target days with some sun and mild weather.
 Hunters will want to look for areas with abundant green grass or skunk cabbage.
 Freshly torn up stumps also indicate a bear is in the area.

-Locations: See the Oregon Hunting Access Map.
-Remember the Marion and Linn County portions outside of the Mt.
+Locations: See the .
+Remember the parts of Marion and Linn counties outside of the Mt.
 Hood and Willamette National Forests are not included within the hunt boundary and are closed.
 The Clackamas and Collawash River drainages in the Mt.
 Hood National Forest have a high concentration of open south-facing slopes and some good areas for glassing.
-Hillsides burned during the 2014 36 Pit Fire should still have an abundance of new plant growth once any snow melts.
+Hillsides burned during the 2014 36 Pit Fire should still have abundant new plant growth once any snow melts.
 Hunters can also find good concentrations of bears in the Salmon-Huckleberry Wilderness Area.
 In the McKenzie, hunting is best late in the season in some of the old, brushy clear cuts in the North Fork of the Middle Fork Willamette River and South Fork McKenzie drainages.

 This hunt includes all the SW Oregon wildlife management units (20-30), except within one mile of the Rogue River between Grave and Lobster creeks as these areas are closed.
-This is the only non-controlled spring bear hunt and the 4,400 first-come, first-serve tags sold out in late January.
+This hunt was previously first-come, first-serve with all 4,400 tags selling out in late January.
 However, this was the first year that these tags were issued through the controlled hunt process.

 Bear numbers on the south coast appear to be stable and relatively high.
 Generally the bear population density is highest closer to the coast in the Coast Range.

 Typically boars emerge from their dens earlier than sows and cubs.
 Remember that it is illegal to harvest a sow with cubs.
-In general it is good to start off the season glassing open hillsides during sunny mornings and evenings.
-Bears will most likely be out at this time feeding on grasses and anything else they can fill their bellies with.
+In general, it’s good to start off the season glassing open hillsides during sunny mornings and evenings.
+Bears will most likely be out at this time feeding on grasses and anything else they can fill their bellies.

-Good areas to locate bears are grown over skid roads and spur roads that are untraveled with lots of grassy margins; when bears are active they will most likely be looking to feed in the grassy openings that are hit by the sunshine.
-Swamp and wet prairies are other good areas to look for bears.
-For hunters with access to private timberlands, bears can be found in clear cuts either feeding on green grass or tearing apart stumps for insects.
+Increased bear activity will most likely occur on decommissioned untraveled skid roads with high grass production.
+When bears are active, they will be looking to feed in these grassy openings or similar meadow-type ranges.
+Coastal wetlands, mountain prairies and riparian area are other good areas to look for bears.
+Hunters with access to private timberlands, will find bears in clear cuts either feeding on green grass or tearing apart stumps looking for insects.
 Focus on south facing hillsides in the early mornings and evenings, typically bears will be more active during these times.

 White River (Hunt 741, season April 1- May 31)